-In this article, you'll learn the basics about Higher Logic's CMS, which will give you the foundation to successfully create and manage your community site's pages and their content.
+This article provides information about the Content Management System (CMS) in Higher Logic Thrive Community (Thrive Community).
+It will give you the foundation that you need in order to successfully create and manage your community's pages and their content.

 An important concept to understand is that "CMS" is an umbrella term that encompasses two distinct parts: the CMS and Page Designer:

-- The CMS is your community site's navigation- and page-management tool; it's what you use to add and remove pages and edit page properties.
+- The CMS is your Thrive Community's navigation- and page-management tool; it's what you use to add and remove pages and edit page properties.

 - Page Designer is what you use to edit a page's layout and content.